KenOcheltree/ilab-test/README.md

 # Overview
 This Jupyter notebook provides a template for constructing data taxonomies for the [Red Hat AI Instructlab service](https://cloud.ibm.com/instructlab/overview).
 The InstructLab method consists of three major components:
 * **Taxonomy-driven data curation:**  The taxonomy is a set of training data curated by humans as examples of new knowledge and skills for the model.
 * **Large-scale synthetic data generation:** A teacher model is used to generate new examples based on the seed training data.
-Since synthetic data can vary in quality, InstructLab adds an automated step to refine the example answers, ensuring they are grounded and safe.
-* **Iterative model alignment tuning:** The model is retrained based on the synthetic data.
+* **Iterative model alignment tuning:** The model is trained based on the synthetic data.
 The InstructLab method includes two tuning phases: knowledge tuning, followed by skill tuning.

-The Jupyter notebook assists in the first step off constructing a taxonomy-based skill and knowledge representation.
+The Jupyter notebook assists in the first component of constructing taxonomy-based skill and knowledge representation.

 # Steps